We adopt a methodical seven stage process to avoid a driving ban

 In this situation the court has the power to exclude the crown's case, resulting in dismissal of the charges.

-Here are some examples of cases dealt with by the firm with the above issues.
+Here are some example cases dealt with by the firm with the above issues.

 The client was charged with driving with excess alcohol in blood.
 Fitness to consent and failure by the to provide to provide an independent sample were in dispute.
 After receiving a comprehensive report from the defence expert and following written representations to the prosecution the charges were discontinued before trial.